In my short lifetime, I have heard more than one perfectly sensible person tell me they “can’t do” cheap toilet paper.

 No one’s life is so devoid of problems that they can afford a color preference on the pulverized wood chips they use to remove feces from their anus.

 It is impossible for us to live our lives without disrupting the environment of the planet we live on.
 Simply the act of trying can be incredibly draining.
 But if there is an easy, painless decision we can make—as a people—that will lessen that impact without eroding our quality of life, it is indefensible to choose the more destructive option.
-And luxury brands of toilet paper, of all things, have become incredibly destructive.

 For the privilege of a once-daily three-second pillowy-soft swish across your glorious anus, 98% of your toilet paper must be harvested from virgin trees.
 Their longer fibers trap more air, which is artificially injected to create a sensation of cushioning.
 Yeah.
 As a result, American toilet paper a horrendous carbon footprint.
-Manufacturers then use chlorine to bleach the wood fibers, and formaldehyde (a well-documented carcinogen) to increase absorbency.

 “It’s only toilet paperrrrr, why be stinnnnnggyyyyy?”